 Kimberling's Conjecture on Harmonic Numbers when Jointly Ordered with Logarithms with Gary Rathbone and Andrew Severs

 Gary, Andrew, and I studied the sequence A206911 in The On-Line Encyclopedia of Integer Sequences.
-More details will be posted later.
+We have proven Kimberling's conjectures associated with the sequence and corrected the posted sequence.
+More details are coming soon.
 (This project won a 2nd place in the 2017 Skyway STEM competition.)

 The Falling Ladder Paradox Revisited with Brittany Burke and Zach Jackson

 The falling later problem is a famous related-rates problem that typically appears in Calculus 1.
 The standard related-rates approach to solving the problem leads to a physically unrealistic solution.
 Physically correct solutions are well known (but not in calculus classes).
 Brittany, Zach, and I actually performed some falling ladder experiments, analyzed the solution model, and provided some new details.
 Our work resulted in this paper (Preprint available here.)